syedamirhajawed-cmd/PlugnBot/README.md

-# Bright Solutions RAG Chatbot 🤖✨
+# RAG AI Assistant 🤖✨

 Welcome to the **Bright Solutions RAG Chatbot** repository!
 This project showcases our customizable Retrieval-Augmented Generation (RAG) chatbot solution, designed to empower businesses, organizations, and firms with intelligent, AI-powered assistants.
 Whether you're looking to enhance customer support, provide instant answers from your company documents, or integrate a smart chatbot into your website, we've got you covered.